 Line 219 – Are you a full-time student?

-You can claim eligible moving expenses if you moved to take courses as a student in full-time attendance enrolled in a post-secondary program at a university, college or other educational institution that offers courses at a post-secondary school level.
-However, you can only deduct these expenses from the part of your scholarships, fellowships, bursaries, certain prizes, and research grants that is required to be included in your income.
+You can claim eligible moving expenses if you moved to be a student in full-time attendance in a post-secondary program at a university, college or other educational institution.
+However, you can only deduct these expenses from the part of your scholarships, fellowships, bursaries, study grants, and artists' project grants (awards) that is required to be included in your income.

 You are considered to be a full-time student if you regularly attend a college, university, or other educational institution in a program at a post-secondary school level (whether in Canada or not); and during a particular semester, you are taking at least 60% of the usual course load for the program in which you are enrolled.
 For more information, see Interpretation Bulletin, IT-178, Moving Expenses.

 To qualify, your new home must be at least 40 kilometres (by the shortest usual public route) closer to the new work location or educational institution.
 You must establish your new home as the place where you ordinarily reside.
 For example, you have established a new home if you have sold or rented (or advertised for sale or rent) your old home.
 Generally, your move must be from one place in Canada to another place in Canada.

 If you moved to work, including summer employment, or to run a business, you can also claim moving expenses.
 However, you can only deduct these expenses from the employment or self-employment income you earned at the new work location.